 Washington, D.C. native Terrell Danley, aka Chef Tee, is one of the most well-known and respected chefs in the nation’s capital.
 His stints as Executive Chef for Georgia Brown’s, The River Club, Sam & Harry’s Restaurant Holdings and Clyde’s of Chevy Chase are just some of his resume highlights.
 Chef Tee graduated at the top of his class from the Culinary Institute of America.
 He served as Executive Chef and General Manager of the former BET On Jazz Restaurant.
 His restaurant Crēme Café was a hotspot in the District’s historic U street corridor for a decade before it closed.
-He is currently the Project Manager of Culinary Job Instructional Services at the nationally-renowned DC Central Kitchen, a job that combines his two passions — food and teaching.
+He is currently the General Manager of the DC Central Kitchen Café, a job that combines his two passions — food and teaching.

 Chef Tee gets satisfaction from seeing the chefs he’s mentored excel.
 His protégés include Chef Rahman “Rock” Harper, who won season 3 of Fox’s Hell’s Kitchen with celebrity Chef Gordon Ramsay, and Chef Mike

 Walters, who beat celebrity Chef Bobby Flay on Food Network’s Beat Bobby Flay.

 Chef Tee is a D.C.
 Battle of the Chefs champion, and he earned runner-up honors in Food Network’s Chefs vs. City competition.
 Even more impressive are his vision and drive which have helped catapult him to the top of his profession despite a late start.
 He did not become a chef until he was in his late twenties.
 Before that, Chef Tee was a math and computer science teacher who cooked for fun.